Wake up, son. Come on…. come on...

 They’re not all animals.
 Most of them are ordinary blokes like you and me.

 What do you do Sarge?
-You know, when you’re not in a shell hole in the Somme?
+You know, when you’re not in a shell hole on the Somme?

 I’m a butcher.
-Got a shop in Sparkhill in Birmingham.
+Got a shop in Sparkhill back in Brum.

 Are you married?